MrKhnutt/Turing-Simulation---Python/README.md

 # Turing-Simulation---Python
-## Turing machine based off of Wikipedia's formal definition: https://en.wikipedia.org/wiki/Turing_machine
+## Turing machine based off of Wikipedia's formal definition, which you can find by clicking [here](https://en.wikipedia.org/wiki/Turing_machine)

 Following Hopcroft & Ullman (1979, p.
 148), a (one-tape) Turing machine can be formally defined as a 7-tuple M = ⟨ Q , Γ , b , Σ , δ , q 0 , F ⟩ where...
 - Γ is a finite, non-empty set of tape alphabet symbols;